Douglas Cockerell: Career

 After he completed his apprenticeship, in 1897 he opened his own bindery at 6 Denmark Street, off Charing Cross Road in London and started teaching at the London County Council Central School of Arts and Crafts (now known as Central School of Art and Design).
 When he was not able to find teaching resources, Cockerell wrote his own instructional book, Bookbinding and the Care of Books (1901).
 He taught at Central School of Art and Design from 1897 until 1905, and then again until 1935 from 1921.
 He also taught at the Royal College of Art.

 Douglas’s most celebrated pupil/employee and partner was Roger Powell who founded his own bindery in Froxfield Hampshire.
-Roger rebound The Book of Kells in Dublin in 1953.
+Powell rebound The Book of Kells in Dublin in 1953.

 Students of Cockerell included his son Sydney Morris Cockerell, Polly Lada-Mocarski, Elizabeth Greenhill, and others.
 The founders of the Sangorski & Sutcliffe bookbinder firm met in a Cockerell course at Central School of Art and Design.

 Cockerell continued to teach, experiment with binding and materials, document his knowledge in authored books, and take new bindery jobs for art books.

 In 1936, he received “Designer for Industry of the Royal Society of Arts”.